Albanese government: Southeast Asia

-New Zealand and the Pacific
+New Zealand

-Between 9 and 10 August 2025, Albanese visited New Zealand Prime Minister Christopher Luxon in Queenstown for an annual bilateral head of government meeting.
+Between 9 and 10 August 2025, Albanese visited New Zealand prime minister Christopher Luxon in Queenstown for an annual bilateral head of government meeting.
 During the visit, the two heads of government reiterated calls for a ceasefire in the Gaza war and condemned Israel's plan to occupy Gaza City.
 The two heads of government also discussed various bilateral trade and defence issues including the Gaza war, relations with China and Australia's 501 deportation policy.
 The two leaders also laid wreaths at a memorial to fallen ANZAC soldiers in Arrowtown on 10 August.

+In early December 2025, Treasurer Jim Chalmers and Minister for Climate Change and Energy Chris Bowen met with their New Zealand counterparts Nicola Willis and Simon Watts to discuss strengthening bilateral cooperation on climate action, clean energy and related regulations.

+On 17 March, Foreign Minister Wong and Defence Minister Marles hosted their New Zealand counterparts Winston Peters and Judith Collins during the third annual Australia and New Zealand Foreign and Defence Ministers' Meeting in Canberra to discuss foreign policy and defence issues of interests to both countries.
+The four ministers issued a joint statement reaffirming bilateral cooperation in the Pacific and global security challenges, and criticising Chinese assertiveness in the South China Sea and Russian aggression against Ukraine.
+In response, the Chinese Embassy in New Zealand criticised the New Zealand and Australian governments for interfering in Chinese internal affairs, their perceived silence on US military actions during the 2026 Iran war and their alleged "poor records" on human rights and ethnic minorities.